carpentries/maintainer-onboarding/_episodes/04-infrastructure.md

-[Software Carpentry Git lesson](https://swcarpentry.github.io/git-novice/) and [Library Carpentry Git lesson](https://librarycarpentry.org/lc-git/) show you how you can interact with a repository from an owner and Maintainer point of view because you are allowed to `push` directly to your project on GitHub (see label 1)
+[Software Carpentry Git lesson](https://swcarpentry.github.io/git-novice/) and [Library Carpentry Git lesson](https://librarycarpentry.org/lc-git/) show you how you can interact with a repository from an owner and Maintainer point of view because you are allowed to `push` directly to your project on GitHub (see label 1).

 As a Maintainer to one of our lessons, you will be able to interact with the lesson just like it was your own repository (see label 1).
 The only difference is the account the repository is under.
-So instead of `username/repo` it will be something along the lines of `carpentries/repo`.
+So instead of `username/repo` it will be something like `carpentries/repo`.
 This means when you get the `git clone` url, you will have to get it from the `carpentries/repo` location, not your own.

 In this setup, since you are `clone`ing down from the original `carpentries` repo, the remote will be your `origin`.
-This is same workflow as if you are working on your own personal repository, and you can `git push origin gh-pages`.
+This is the same workflow as if you are working on your own personal repository, and you can `git push origin gh-pages`.

 > ## An alternative workflow: Pushing and pulling to a remote (fork)
 >
 > Some Maintainers choose to work using the forking model of collaboration.
 > Even though they have access to the original "upstream" Carpentries repository,
-> they will make a "fork" of the Carpentries repository so they have a copy (i.e., fork) in their own account
+> they will make a "fork" of The Carpentries repository so they have a copy (i.e., fork) in their own account
 > (see label 2).
 > Using this workflow gives you (the Maintainer) the same workflow as any other contributor to your lesson
 > (since contributors will also need to work on a fork).